Register for (ISC)² Training & Examinations

 Weapons are not allowed on test center premises.
-If a candidate brings a weapon into the test center, ask the candidate to store that item in their car.
-If the candidate did not drive to the test center, allow the candidate (as a last resort) to store it in the locker with their other personal belongings.
-The only exemption is for law enforcement or security personnel coming on site to perform their duty, such as apprehending a dangerous individual.
-This exemption does not apply to law enforcement or security personnel scheduled to take a test; such persons must leave weapons outside like everyone else.
+If you bring a weapon, or something considered a weapon by the test administrator, into the test center, you will be asked to store that item in your car.
+If you did not drive to the test center, you will be allowed to store it in the locker with your other personal belongings.
+The only exemption is for law enforcement or security personnel on site performing an official duty, such as apprehending a dangerous individual.
+This exemption does not apply to law enforcement or security personnel scheduled to take a test; such persons must leave weapons outside the test center.

 Total examination time includes any unscheduled breaks you may take.
 All breaks count against your testing time.
 You must leave the testing room during your break, but you may not leave the building or access any personal belongings unless absolutely necessary (e.g. for retrieving medication).
 Additionally, when you take a break, you will be required to submit to a palm vein scan before and after your break.

 - The CAP examination contains 125 multiple choice items with four (4) choices each.

 - The CISSP examination consists of 250 multiple choice items with four (4) choices each and innovative drag & drop and hotspot items.

 - The CCFP examination contains 125 multiple choice items with four (4) choices each.

 - The CCSP examination contains 125 multiple choice items with four (4) choices each.

 - The CSSLP examination consists of 175 multiple choice items with four (4) choices each.

 - The HCISPP examination contains 125 multiple choice items with four (4) choices each.

 - The ISSAP, ISSEP, and ISSMP concentration examinations contain 125, 150, 125 multiple choice items respectively with four (4) choices each.